-Offices.
-We have administrative offices at our corporate headquarters in Provo, Utah, and in various markets, including in Shanghai, China:
+We have administrative offices at our corporate headquarters in Provo, Utah, and in various markets, including in Shanghai, China.

+Distribution Centers

-Distribution Centers.
-We distribute our products through distribution centers and warehouses in many of our markets, including facilities measuring 150,000 square feet or more in Provo, Utah; Shanghai, China; Chungcheong buk-do, Korea; and Tokyo, Japan.
+We distribute our products through distribution centers and warehouses in many of our markets, including in Provo, Utah; Shanghai, China; Chungcheong buk-do, Korea; Venlo, Netherlands; and Tokyo, Japan.

-Research and Development Centers.
+Research and Development Centers

 We operate research and development centers in Provo, Utah, and in Shanghai, China.